isomerpages/nlb-biblioasia/_feb-2006/Monument of Memory and More: The History of Victoria Street.md

 #### **Gilbert Angus Bain's Properties**
 In 1854, Charles Prince Holloway sold 5 subdivided land lots to Gilbert Angus Bain , a Eurasian from Lerwick, Shetland Islands.
 He came to Singapore in 1842, and first worked as a clerk, but was later made a partner in several European-owned companies, as well as Hoo Ah Kay's Whampoa &amp; Co.
 His younger brother Robert Bain worked in A L Johnston &amp; Co .
 The Ba in brothers were enterprising traders, especially Gilbert Angus Bain .
 He owned two large properties atTanjong Pagar, one known as Bain's Hill.
 When theTanjong Pagar Dockyard was constructed, he sold Bain's Hill, and then invested in a few other properties.
 His name is listed in quite a few land titles at the Singapore Land Authority.

+When the Singapore Library was opened in January 1845, G A Bain, an avid reader was one of the 32 subscribing shareholders.
+As a shareholder, he paid $30, and a monthly subscription of $2.50.
+He and his brother Robert continued their membership in the Raffles Library and Museum.

+Between 1844 and 1860, Gilbert and Robert Bain were Jurors of the Grand Jury, and on a few occasions were also the foremen or leaders of the Jury.

+Gilbert Angus Bain died in Singapore on 24 March 1887, and left a family of seven sons and two daughters.